 The book of Genesis informs us the idea of a guaranteed inheritance originated with God making a covenant with the patriarch Abraham.
-He informed the father of the faithful, "I will give to you and to your descendants this land in which you are now a foreigner .
-The whole land of Canaan will belong to your descendants forever" (Genesis 17:8).
+He informed the father of the faithful, "I will give to you and to your descendants this land (Canaan) in which you are now a foreigner . . . (it) will belong to your descendants forever" (Genesis 17:8).

-God told Abraham that he and his descendants would be given the area known as Canaan.
-Because of Abraham's faith and obedience, he and his children would be given a place to live not just as a gift, but as an inheritance!
-The New Testament reaffirms this promise made by the Eternal (see Hebrews 11:8 - 9).
+God told Abraham that he and his descendants would be given the area known as Canaan (the Promised Land).
+Because of Abraham's faith and obedience, he and his children would be given a permanently place to live as an inheritance!
+The New Testament reaffirmed this guarantee made by the Eternal when it stated the following.